 Cities are noisy places — I know, because I live in the middle of one — but what is unreasonable noise?
 That was the question I wanted to try and answer for residents of a nearby street who were being woken up in the early mornings by the noise of buses leaving a depot to reach the start of their routes.
 I had to find a way to measure noise to a reasonably high standard using cheap and relatively simple equipment, but that turned out to be the easy bit.
 Much more difficult was then understanding what I had measured and demonstrating what it meant.
-I’m still not sure if I’ve succeeded, but read on and see what you think!
+I’m think I’ve succeeded, at least in part, but read on and see what you think!

 What is noise?

 At a physical level, sound is simply pressure waves travelling through a fluid (air or water).
 When those pressure waves reach us, they are converted into nerve signals by the structures in our ears, and our brains interpret those signals into what we experience as sounds.
 Human ears have an amazing range of sensitivity — there is roughly a million times difference in sound pressure between the quietest sounds that we can hear and the loudest sounds at the threshold of pain.
 As well as the magnitude of the pressure waves, our ears can sense their frequency and also the direction they are coming from, allowing us to experience the soundscape around us in exquisite detail.
 But beyond those purely physical aspects, the interpretation of sounds by our brains creates a more subjective experience.
 Sounds can sooth or startle, be pleasurable or painful, attract or annoy.